WHSL Game Rules

 12. Bunting is not allowed.
 A hitter who attempts to bunt the ball will be called out, and any runners may not advance.

 13. Stealing is not allowed.
-Leads may be taken once the pitch crosses the plate, but if the ball is not hit the runner must return to the base.
-The runner shall be called out if a fielder in possession of the ball steps on the base or tags the runner out before the runner returns to the base.
+Leads may be taken once the pitch crosses the plate, but if the ball is not hit the runner must return to the base prior to the subsequent pitch.
+The runner shall be called out if (i) a fielder in possession of the ball steps on the base or tags the runner out before the runner returns to the base; (ii) after returning to the base following the prior pitch, the runner was leading from the base when the pitcher began his windup; or (iii) the runner left the base before the ball crossed the plate.
 Runners cannot advance on an attempt to catch a runner leading.

 14. Bat Rules.
 Only bats that have been tested and found to comply with A.S.A. bat performance standards shall be allowed in the WHSL.
 The A.S.A. no longer displays every bat manufactured that does not comply with current standards.
 Instead, the A.S.A. publishes a list of approved bats.
 That list is linked on the main page of the WHSL website.
 Any bat not appearing on the A.S.A. list linked on the WHSL home page may not be used in the WHSL.

 Any player who brings a non-approved bat into the batter's box during a game shall be immediately called out and ejected by the umpire.
 Both managers shall report to the league board the name of the player so ejected.
 If, later in the same season, any player on the ejected player's team uses a non-approved bat, that player shall be ejected and both that player and his manager shall be suspended for the subsequent game.
 If any player on the ejected player's team uses a non-approved bat for a third time, such team shall not be eligible for that year's playoffs.

 A team's manager may ask the umpire to check both teams' bats prior to game time.